-- KeyValueList = [{Key, Value}] - Key = any key listed in the configuration chapter - Value = allowed value associated with the given key corba_object
+- KeyValueList = [{Key, Value}] - Key = any key listed in the configuration chapter - Value = allowed value associated with the given key corba_object get_interface(Object) -> InterfaceDef

 This function allows the user to configure Orber in, for example, an Erlang shell.
 Orber may NOT be started prior to invoking this operation.
-For more information, see configuration settings [page 14] in the User's Guide.
+For more information, see configuration settings [page 12] in the User's Guide.